 Zoomies in the Dog World are considered a state of ecstasy, kinda.
 As is humping.
-Ask any super happy Poodle, Lab, or Golden strengthening his / her back muscles and they will tell you… this is happy made visible.
+Ask any super happy Poodle, Lab, or Golden strengthening their back muscles and they will tell you… this is HAPPY made visible.
 Not talking about the insecure dominance we see all too often on walks as leash-aggression OR IS IT REQUESTS TO PLAY?? and shhhhh… @ dog parks.

 Cats: hunt, freeze, fixate, pounce.
 Eat, sleep, potty.
-That about covers their happiness scale, I think.
-Only words of advice: carpe the diem before your Cats do.
+That about covers their happiness scale.
+Only advice: carpe the diem before your Cats do.

 Horses at play are a gorgeous sight.
 But Churchill had a point when he reportedly said Horses are uncomfortable in the middle and dangerous at both ends.
 No one denies their beauty and grace and speed.
 The precision of where, when, and how they place each hoof is a study in and of itself.
-Equine has developed its accuracy over 55 million years, and we humans are the better for it.
+Equines have developed accute accuracy over their 55 million years, and we humans are the better for it.
 Don’t want to hang out with a 1,000 pounds of clumsy.

 Cats benefit by being able to chill out and re-connect faster with their environment rather than remain on “high alert” anticipating the next and the next and the next thing to hunt.
 They may twitch, stretch, yawn, roll, vocalize.
-Learn their individualized signs of ‘re-entry’: then play some more with insight and intelligence, EMOTIONAL INTELLIGENCE!
+Learn their individualized signs of ‘re-entry’: then play some more - with new insight and intelligence = EMOTIONAL INTELLIGENCE!

 This formula is also aimed at the uber happy Dog = could call this emotional state: HAPPY-MESS.
-They are wiggling across the floor disrupting furniture, some drooling, maybe a dribble, soft whining, often with a toy in their mouth as an offering = a way to disrupt all this overwhelming, mind boggling emotional happiness at seeing you again!
+They are wiggling across the floor disrupting furniture, some drooling, maybe a pee dribble, soft whining, often with a toy in their mouth as an offering = a way to disrupt all this overwhelming, mind-boggling emotional happiness at seeing you again!